Eight Sleep FAQs: 2023 Buyer's Guide

 1. How does the Eight Sleep Cover work?
 Is the setup easy?

-The Eight Sleep Cover has an active grid with water-cooled or heated coils.
-It can regulate the bed temperature from 55°F to 110°F, based on your preferences and sleep patterns.
-The cover fits over your current mattress.
+The Eight Sleep Cover, fitted with a water-cooled or heated active grid, modifies the bed temperature between 55°F to 110°F, adapting to your sleep preferences.
+It conveniently fits over your existing mattress.

 2. What’s the difference between the Pod Cover and Pod Mattress?